Jiaoyang-Li/Flatland/CBS-corridor/README.md

 "corridor2" considerd bypass paths.
 "" turn off corridor reasoning.

+If accept_partial_solution is True, when when timeout, we obtain a maximal subset of collision-free paths from one of the CBS nodes.

 Success is a boolean, which indicate does the search success.

 plan is a list of list, which stores paths of all agents.

 The format of a path is \[-1, -1,200,234,345\]. -1 indicate the train is not active.
+If a path is an empty list \[\], it is either we cannot find a path for the train to reach its goal location before the deadline or we do not have time to plan its path.

 run_test2.2.py contains a test example.

 Currently, this cbs handles both speed = 1 or agents have different speed.
 However, when agents have different speed,